maldoinc/wireup/docs/pages/integrations/aiohttp/class_based_handlers.md

 optimize performance by managing dependencies at startup rather than per request.
 Dependencies injected in the init method are zero-cost.

+For the lowest-overhead request path, configure AIOHTTP integration with `middleware_mode=False`.
+Class-based handlers still work with `middleware_mode=True`, but that mode adds AIOHTTP middleware so `get_request_container()` can be accessed globally during request handling.

 ### Key Benefits

 - **Request Performance**: Zero overhead from dependency resolution during request handling.